 Start with a decent amount of fresh vegetables that you like.
 My favorites include baby bok choy, bell peppers, mushrooms, onions, broccoli and garlic.
 If you are not going to add a “filler” to your stir-fry like tofu or rice, then make sure you have enough vegetables.
 For two people, this is how much I use:

-Next, take a big pan and add 2-3 tablespoons of water.
+Next, take a big pan and add 2-3 tablespoons of water or oil.
 Turn the heat up to medium-high until the water starts sizzling.
 Start adding your vegetables and turn the heat down to medium:

 Keep stirring and adding water if necessary.
 After a few minutes, add your green veggies: